-- 75. The Chinese concept of "face" refers to a cultural understanding of respect, honour and social standing.
+75. The Chinese concept of "face" refers to a cultural understanding of respect, honour and social standing.
 Actions or words that are disrespectful may cause somebody to "lose face" while gifts, awards and other respect-giving actions may "give face."
-It is a complex concept that is important to grasp if you want to really understand Chinese culture. --- In other words, it is less about your own personal pride or ego, and more about how one is viewed by others. - A) Because "saving face" is such a strong motivating force in China, it's also one of the most important concepts in understanding the Chinese Mind. - B) Unlike "Western face" which is more self-oriented and individualistic - Chinese face is more otherdirected and relational. - C) Of all the idiosyncrasies of Chinese culture, the concept of "face" is perhaps most difficult for Westerns to fully grasp. - D) Being abstract and intangible, "face" is yet the most delicate standard by which Chinese social intercourse is regulated. - E) Unlike Western face, Chinese face can be given or earned, which also means it can also be taken away or lost.
+It is a complex concept that is important to grasp if you want to really understand Chinese culture. --- In other words, it is less about your own personal pride or ego, and more about how one is viewed by others.
+A: Canyou elaborate on it 2: 2:

+A) Because "saving face," is such a strong motivating force in China, it's also one of the most important concepts in understanding the Chinese Mind.

+Unlike "Western face" - which is more self-oriented B) and individualistic - Chinese face is more otherdirected and relational. other-oriented

+- C) Of all the idiosyncrasies of Chinese culture, the concept of "face" is perhaps most difficult for Westerns to fully grasp. - D) Being abstract and intangible, "face" is yet the most delicate standard by which Chinese social intercourse is regulated. - E) Unlike Western face, Chinese face can be given or earned, which also means it can also be taken away or lost.